 Keep reading to find out more about closets and their dimensions.

 Not every house has bedrooms that can accommodate a walk-in closet, and not every person wants one.
 A reach-in closet can provide plenty of storage while taking up relatively little space in a room.
-The typical reach-in closet needs to be deep enough for clothes to hang properly sideways, and you need at least one hanging rod that is tall enough to accommodate hanging longer items like long dresses and coats.
+The typical reach-in closet needs to be deep enough for clothes to hang properly sideways on clothes hangers.
+Additionally, there should be at least one hanging rod that is tall enough to accommodate hanging longer items like long dresses and coats.

-The appropriate depth for a reach-in closet is at least 24 inches.
-This gives enough room to hang the clothes and provides clearance so they are not bumped directly against the walls.
-To accommodate bulkier items, or just add a little more depth, 28 inches would be appropriate.
+The appropriate closet depth for a reach-in bedroom closet is a minimum of 24 inches.
+This gives enough space to hang clothes and also provides clearance so that the clothes are not in direct contact with the walls.
+To accommodate bulkier clothing items, or just add a little more depth, 28 inches would be appropriate.
 Coat closets are typically 28 inches deep to accommodate coats, which are bulkier than other clothing items.

-Pay attention to the short walls on either side of the closet door are more important than they might initially seem to be.
+The short walls on either side of the closet door are more important than they might initially seem to be.
 These walls need to have a narrow enough width to allow easy access to the sides of the closet.
-These should be about 12 inches or less so you can reach inside them to grab the clothing in those areas.
-A closet should be at least 6 feet long, and the height is usually the same as your ceiling height
+They should be about 12 inches or less so you can reach inside them to grab the clothing in those areas.
+A closet should be at least 6 feet long, and its height is usually the same as the height of the room’s ceiling.

-If you have a closet with only one rod, it should hang about 68 inches (about 5 feet 6 inches) off of the ground.
-If you are installing a system with multiple rods, and have a section with 2 short rods that are one above the other, you should have one hanging about 84 inches above the ground, with another about 42 inches.
+If you have a closet with only one rod, that rod should hang about 68 inches (about 5 feet 8 inches) from the ground.
+If you are installing a system with multiple rods inside a closet and have a section with 2 short rods, you should place one above the other.
+One should hang about 84 inches above the ground, with another about 42 inches from the ground.

 If you have one rod for long items and one hanging slightly lower to accommodate clothing items like pants, the higher of the two should hang at 68 inches high.
-The shorter one should be positioned next to it, and hang at about 50 inches.
+The lower one should be positioned next to it, to hang at about 50 inches.

-If you are customizing a closet for yourself, moving rods and shelves to suit your needs.
+If you are customizing a closet for yourself, consider moving closet rods and shelves to suit your personal needs.
 Every homeowner has different storage needs and different expectations for what will make the perfect closet.
-Design your closets for the way you live to prevent wasting space.
+Closets should be designed for the way you live to prevent wasting space.

-If you are placing shelves in your closet as well as rods, your shelves should also hang at specific heights.
+If you are placing shelves in your closet as well as rods, the shelves should also hang at specific heights.
 The tallest shelves should hang at 84 inches.
 Also, shelves should be at least 16 inches deep to provide adequate storage.
 They should be spaced 15 inches apart from top to bottom if there are multiple shelves.

-If you are attempting to add shelving for shoes, try to allow 7-10 inches of space per pair.
-This gives you enough room to store them, without your shelves looking crowded.
+When it comes to shelving in a closet for shoes, there should be 7-10 inches of space per pair of shoes.
+This allows enough room to store your shoes without making your shelves look crowded.

-If you are trying to get organized your closet is just the first step.
+When it comes to getting organized, a closet is just the first step.
 Take a look here for more closet and storage inspiration.